haxorof/ansible-role-docker-ce/README.md

 - Ubuntu

 <sup>1</sup> NB: Docker does _not_ officially support completely or partly Docker CE on this distribution and some features might/will not work.

+There might be other distributions that also works with this roles which are not in the list above by disabling the distribution check by setting variable `docker_do_checks` to `no`.

 ## Changelog